bitsblocks/crypto-facts/index.md

 > This is going to be painful!

 Efficient, low cost, fair, clean crypto-trading is crypto-FUDGE.
-Rather manipulation, wash trading , spoofing, pump and dump schemes, suckering of the BagHODLers by the crypto-Whales are the constant reality of daily crypto-trading.
+Rather manipulation, wash trading , spoofing, pump and dump schemes, suckering of the bagHODLers by the crypto-Whales are the constant reality of daily crypto-trading.
 Stop the crypto-FUDGE!
 -- [6 May 2018](https://twitter.com/Nouriel/status/993161333745987584)